DataDog/datadog-api-client-ruby/README.md

 client = DatadogAPIClient::V1::APIClient.new(config)
 ```

-### Enable requests tracing
+### Enable requests logging

-If you want to enable requests tracing, set the `debugging` flag
+If you want to enable requests logging, set the `debugging` flag
 on your configuration object:

 ```ruby